 Step 4.
 Configure phpMyAdmin.

-After installation of phpMyAdmin it creates a configuration file for Apache2.
+After the installation of phpMyAdmin, it creates a configuration file for Apache2.
 Edit Apache2 main configuration file

 Add the following to the bottom of the file: